-If you wrote off QR codes as an over-hyped and ultimately useless fad, you’re certainly not alone.
-But you may want to set those perceptions aside and take another look at how QR codes could help your association deliver just-in-time learning content without having to completely overhaul your educational materials.
+If you wrote off QR codes as an over-hyped fad, you’re certainly not alone.
+But you may want to set those perceptions aside and take another look at how QR codes could help your association deliver just-in-time training content without having to completely overhaul your educational materials.

 QR Codes: A Useful Tool Introduced Ahead of Its Time